MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 1. In the **Services** section, select the **SharePoint Integration** control to the **Yes** position.

 1. Select **Enable** in the confirmation window.
-This will enable the website to communicate with SharePoint.
+This setting will enable the website to communicate with SharePoint.
 While the SharePoint integration is being enabled, the website will restart and will be unavailable for a few minutes.
 A message appears when SharePoint integration is enabled.

 ### Disable SharePoint integration

 > [!NOTE]
-> You must be a global administrator to perform this action.
+> You must be a global administrator to perform to disable SharePoint integration.

 1. Open the [Power Platform admin center](https://aka.ms/ppac).

 1. Under **Resources** choose **Power Pages sites**.

-1. Select the site where you want to enable SharePoint integration.
+1. Select the site where you want to disable the SharePoint integration.

 1. In the **Services** section, select the **SharePoint Integration** control to the **No** position.

 1. Select **Disable** in the confirmation window.
-This will disable communication with SharePoint.
+Turning off this setting will disable communication with SharePoint.
 During the process, the website will restart and will be unavailable for a few minutes.
 A message appears when SharePoint integration is disabled.

 Enabling or disabling the SharePoint integration will update the Azure Active Directory (Azure AD) application for the website and add or remove the required SharePoint permissions, respectively.
 You'll also be redirected to provide your consent for the changes to be made in the Azure AD application.